-NSF S-STEM: Iona Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program – Scholarships for High School Students Planning to Major in Chemistry or Computer Science
+NSF S-STEM: Iona Development of Excellence in Science through Intervention, Resilience, and Enrichment (DESIRE) Program – Scholarships for High School Students Planning to Study Biochemistry, Chemistry or Computer Science

 Scholarships are renewable for four years as long as academic excellence and program participation requirements are met.

 The Iona College DESIRE program supports economically disadvantaged students with high academic aptitude, for scholarships in biochemistry, chemistry or computer science.
 The scholars will be exposed to high-impact educational practices that increase student retention, and will benefit from the various resources at Iona dedicated to intervention, resilience and enrichment: tailored core courses, an interdisciplinary academic learning community, a science living and learning community floor, undergraduate research, and experiential and service learning.
 For professional development, the scholars will be offered industrial internships and professional mentors through Careers in Science seminars and established science alumni network.

 Iona DESIRE Scholars Selection Process and Criteria

 be U.S. citizens, permanent residents, nationals or refugees.

 express interest in and intent to study Biochemistry, Chemistry or Computer Science.

 demonstrate scholarly promise with a minimum high school math and science grade point average of 88 (B+) and minimum combined SAT score of 1100 (Math/ERWS) or ACT score of 25.